katekeiroz-dev/katekeiroz-dev/README.md

 <br>

 <p align="left">
-  🦄 my aspiration for technology, development of  web applications , mobile apps , and everything in between .
+  🦄 in love for technology, development of  web applications , mobile apps , and everything in between .
 </p>